Step 1: Apply to Bemidji State University

 Step 5: Secure a practicing teacher mentor

 - Select your mentor carefully and ensure they meet all requirements.

 - Read and share Mentor Responsibilities.

 - Complete the FasTrack Mentor Application and email to FasTrack.

 Step 6: After completing ED 5000

-- Complete application materials
+- Submit any remaining application materials listed above.

 Students may apply for teaching jobs when enrolled in FasTrack.
 Any school that hires you is responsible for applying for the teacher candidate’s Tier 1 or Tier 2 license.